qchen4/ssd-fairness/README.md

 Tail latencies (P95/P99) are included in the per-user CSV.
 If you need the full latency distribution, extend `Metrics::save_csv` or instrument the event loop to emit per-request samples.

+Per-user CSV columns now include slowdown averages/EWMAs so you can plot the fairness metric used by the FLIN paper directly.

 ---

 ## Plotting